chrisdembia/python-yeadon-paper/review-responses/first-barre.rst

 joints.

-Another reason we did not worry much about the ankle and wrist joints, was due to our intended application: whole body inertia of a bicyle rider.
+Another reason we did not worry much about the ankle and wrist joints, was due to our intended application: whole body inertia of a bicycle rider.
 The inertial difference in the whole body if the foot/hand had ankle/wrist joints is very small and in our case negligible.
 It is only important when you are worried about those specific segments of the body.
-Yeadon's model is likely not very suitable for just hand or foot models.
+Yeadon's model is likely not suitable for only hand or foot models.
 It was not designed to predict the body segment inertia's on a individual basis but to predict whole body inertia.
+And we use it in the same way.

    Figure 1: The authors should give the abbreviations of the body parts.
 It is not obvious why all the levels for the torso does not use the P,T,C letters,